Dynamic regulation of protein homeostasis underlies acquired thermotolerance in Arabidopsis

 Abstract

-Rapid climate change necessitates the development of heat-stress resilient plants.
-Elevated temperatures perturb cellular protein homeostasis, and its timely restoration is critical for plant survival post-stress.
-Thermopriming, which involves pre-exposure to sublethal heat stress, has emerged as a promising approach to enhance heat stress tolerance.
+Rapid climate change demands the development of heat-resilient plants.
+Elevated temperatures perturb cellular protein homeostasis, and its timely restoration is crucial for plant survival after stress.
+Thermopriming, which involves pre-exposure to sublethal heat stress, has emerged as a promising strategy for enhancing heat stress tolerance.
 However, the impact of thermopriming on protein homeostasis remains unclear.
-This study demonstrates that priming-mediated short-term acquired thermotolerance involves dynamic regulation of protein maintenance (HSPs) and clearance (autophagy) mechanisms.
-Priming facilitates an increase in HSP abundance through HSFA1 activation.
-Concurrently, priming induces autophagy through dynamic modulation of autophagy-negative regulators through IRE1’s-mRNA degradation activity.
-Contrarily, unprimed seedlings fail to exhibit such coordinated regulation, resulting in disrupted proteostasis and fail to survive.
-While the loss of IRE1 had minimal impact on priming-mediated outcomes, HSFA1 proved essential, as its absence led to lethality under heat stress.
-This underscores the critical role of protein maintenance mechanisms over clearance pathways in ensuring survival.
-Taken together, our study demonstrates that thermopriming enhances heat stress resilience by temporally coordinating autophagy and chaperone responses to maintain proteostasis.
+Here, we demonstrate that priming-mediated acquired thermotolerance involves the dynamic regulation of protein maintenance and clearance mechanisms.
+Priming facilitates the activation of heat shock response (HSR) via HSFA1, and unfolded protein response (UPR).
+Simultaneously, priming induces the protein clearance pathway, namely autophagy, potentially through the dynamic modulation of autophagy-negative regulators.
+Contrastingly, unprimed seedlings fail to mount HSR and UPR, resulting in disrupted proteostasis and the accumulation of aggregates, and ultimately fail to survive.
+While the loss of UPR was found to have a minimal impact on priming-mediated outcomes, the HSR response proved essential, as its absence led to lethality under heat stress.
+Additionally, the absence of HSR was found to enhance the autophagy response post-stress.
+Our results highlight the critical role of protein maintenance mechanisms over clearance pathways in ensuring survival.
+Taken together, our study demonstrates that thermopriming enhances heat stress resilience by temporally coordinating autophagy, HSR and UPR responses to maintain proteostasis.

 Article activity feed